johnitvn/yii2-user-plus/docs/GeneralUsage.md

 The information of account depending on the module you choose.
 Example for simple module you need username/email and password.
 The default login field is username.
-You can see [Configuration] for more information
+You can see [Configuration](https://github.com/johnitvn/yii2-user-plus/tree/master/docs#2-configuration) for more information

-2. After create administrator you can login to application<BR>
+### Listing of available route
-The listing of available route is:<BR>
+After create administrator you can login to application , the listing of available route is:<BR>

 + /user/security/login
 + /user/security/logout